TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 		*	Review concepts so far: **variables, interpreter, terminal, string, integer, float, run, output, variable swapping**

 ###Accomodation/Differentiation
-Advanced students could be encouraged to modify the genie program even further.
+Advanced students that are finished early can be paired with students who are struggling.
+Be careful to give clear guidance about how to effectively help another student, especially emphasizing that helping *never* involves using someone else's keyboard/mouse.

+Identify students that may potentially struggle on the quiz and find individual time with them to emphasize key concepts during the magic genie lab.

 [Do Now]:worksheet.md
 [Magic Genie Lab]:lab.md